radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 When a client's connection to a proxy is closed, there may be responses from a home server that were supposed to be sent by the proxy back over that connection to the client.
 Since the client connection is closed, those responses from the home server to the proxy server SHOULD be silently discarded by the proxy.

-Despite the above discussion, RADIUS servers SHOULD still perform duplicate detection on received packets, as described in {{RFC5080, Section 2.2.2}}.
+Despite the above discussion, RADIUS/TLS servers SHOULD still perform duplicate detection on received packets, as described in {{RFC5080, Section 2.2.2}}.
 This detection can prevent duplicate processing of packets from non-conforming clients.

 RADIUS packets SHOULD NOT be retransmitted to the same destination IP and numerical port, but over a different transport protocol.
 There is no guarantee in RADIUS that the two ports are in any way related.
 This requirement does not, however, forbid the practice of putting multiple servers into a failover or load-balancing pool.
 In that situation, RADIUS requests MAY be retransmitted to another server that is known to be part of the same pool.

-[^what_is_a_server_2]: TODO: Destination IP addr and port may be bad, but what is a server's identity?

 ## TCP Applications Are Not UDP Applications